 Of course, you don’t have to just use these sites to find good freelancers.
 Talk to your own business associates and ask them if they’ve used a freelancer before.
 If you want someone local, you could try Craigslist.
 Even better, go to your state government’s unemployment agency and look through their talent bank to find someone.
 I know when I was unemployed, I would have been thrilled to have someone offer me a “work at home” job!

-Stay tuned for step 3 when we talk about posting a job to get the right freelancers bidding on your projects.
+Jump in to Step 3 when we talk about posting a job to get the right freelancers bidding on your projects.